-The former striker quickly slotted into his role as match analyst and he went on to cover the 1990, 1994 and 1998 World Cup for the BBC.
+He quickly slotted into his role as match analyst and went on to cover the 1990, 1994 and 1998 World Cup for the BBC.

-Crooks was rewarded for his on-screen analysis in 1999 when he received an OBE in The Queen’s Birthday Honours List for his services to the beautiful game, specifically citing his ability to bring passion to football.
+Crooks was rewarded for his on-screen analysis in 1999 when he received an OBE for his services to the beautiful game, specifically citing his ability to bring passion to football.

-Crooks stated to us that he felt “embarrassed and flattered all at the same time.”
+Crooks stated he felt “embarrassed and flattered all at the same time.”

-The 59-year-old has been giving his thoughts and opinions about football for almost three decades now and explained what he found irritating about TV punditry nowadays.
+The 59-year-old has been giving his thoughts and opinions about football for almost three decades now and explained what irritates him about TV punditry nowadays.